Diabetic Foot: Causes, Signs & Treatment| Resurgens Orthopaedics

 What is Diabetic Foot?

-Symptoms in the feet usually vary from person to person, depending on the specific issue the patient may be experiencing.
-Typical symptoms, however, include numbness or tingling, loss of feeling, blistering, dry peeling skin, open wounds with drainage, skin discoloration and temperature changes.
+Symptoms of diabetic foot vary from person to person, depending on the specific issue the patient is experiencing.
+Typical diabetic foot symptoms include numbness or tingling, loss of feeling, blistering, dry, peeling skin, open wounds with drainage, skin discoloration, and temperature changes.
 Pain often is an early sign of diabetes in feet.
 Your skin may become stiff and shiny.
 Hair may stop growing on your legs and feet.
 You may develop trouble walking as a result of your diabetic foot problems.

 Diabetic Foot Treatment

-Nonsurgical and surgical treatments are available to patients.
-Nonsurgical remedies include good blood sugar maintenance, orthotic and shoe management, casting and annual evaluation for good blood supply.
-The patient should check their feet daily, wash, wear supportive shoes and socks, avoid extreme temperatures, keep nails trimmed (by a professional) and avoid smoking which diminishes blood supply.
+Patients should check their feet daily, wash, wear supportive shoes and socks, avoid extreme temperatures, have nails trimmed and calluses removed regularly by a professional, and avoid smoking, which diminishes blood supply.

 If non-surgical interventions are not sufficient, surgery may be necessary.
-Surgical treatments for diabetic foot may include stabilization of foot deformities, arterial bypass surgeries, removal of decaying tissue or sometimes amputation of parts that cannot otherwise be saved.
+Surgical treatments for diabetic foot may include stabilization of foot deformities, arterial bypass surgeries, removal of decaying tissue, or amputation of limbs that cannot be saved.